- This 100% wool blanket was designed by Sarah Agaton Howes (Anishinaabe) in collaboration with Eighth Generation’s Inspired Natives Project.

 5% of all blanket sales support the Inspired Natives Grant for emerging arts entrepreneurs.

+Sarah has been an Inspired Natives Collaborator since 2015.
 Thank you for supporting Inspired Natives, not "Native-inspired".

 - Recommended care is Dry Clean Only.
 However, you can rinse your blanket on a gentle, cold setting.
 Hang dry away from direct sunlight.